railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 Incoming Shipments forms are automatically prepared by OpenERP from the purchase management process.
 You will find a list of all the awaited receipts in the menu :menuselection:`Warehouse --> Warehouse Management --> Incoming Shipments`.
-Use the order number or the supplier name to find the right goods receipt form for confirmation of a goods in.
+Use the order number or the supplier name to find the right goods receipt form for confirmation of a goods-in.
 This approach enables you to control quantities received by referring to the quantities ordered.

 .. figure:: images/stock_picking_in_tree.png